AkhileshThite/figment-articles/Build-a-Social-Media-DApp-and-Deploy-it-on-Polygon.md

 <div align="center"><img src="https://user-images.githubusercontent.com/68826419/129202762-33123c26-be53-471a-bd4a-f874bcbbd414.png" /></div>

-In Navbar, we're going to display brand logo, brand name (DTube), user account address, and user profile (with identicon JavaScript library).
+In Navbar, we're going to display the brand logo, brand name (DTube), user account address, and user profile (with identicon JavaScript library).
 First, let's import the identicon.js and brand logo.
 We're going to use bootstrap to make our navigation bar.
 ```javascript
 import React, { Component } from 'react';
 import Identicon from 'identicon.js'; //user profile